admontalvo/MONAI_alpha_AI_in_biology/README.md

 Link to challenge information: https://www.dermengine.com/blog/metaoptima-awarded-isic-2018-challenge

 ### MONAI and image segmentation
 In this repositry project we used Medical Open Network for AI (MONAI) to segment the spleen from medical images using the the Project-MONAI 3d segmentation tutorials as a framework (https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/spleen_segmentation_3d.ipynb) and to test the power of MONAI with segmentation and medical images.
+The dataset and tasks are derived from the Medical Segmentation Decathlon Challenge.